Jumpstart your online presence.

 1. They Feel Right

-If you want to establish yourself quickly and give your company a sense of legitimacy, purchasing the right brandable domain name makes your company look and sound the part.
+Want to establish yourself quickly and give your company a sense of legitimacy?
+Purchase the right brandable domain name to make your company look and sound the part.
 A name that is original, thoughtful, catchy, and unique helps your company pass the “sniff test” among your target audience.
-Settling for a domain name based solely upon what is available for free or cheap can leave you with a cumbersome name; one that needs further explaining or spelling out loud.
+Don’t settle for a domain name based solely on what is free or cheap.
+It’ll leave you with a cumbersome name; one that needs further explaining or spelling out loud.
 Going cheap on a domain name can sometimes communicate the wrong message, allowing customers to fixate on the name itself and wonder why you didn’t choose a better one.
-A good domain name should make customers feel as though the company should already exist, exuding a sense of familiarity.
+A good domain name should make customers feel as though the company should already exist.
+It exudes a sense of familiarity.
 It should fit like an old shoe, allowing customers to move on to your product and message.

 2. They Help Avoid Confusion

 Perhaps you’ve heard something like this on the TV or radio before: “Quikhomemortgages.net.
-That’s quik without the c.
-That’s q-u-i-k home mortgages…” The company may have a great product, great website, great prices, and great customer service, but now they’ve spent about a third of a 15-second spot repeating and spelling out their name and hoping that you’ll remember it hours later at your computer.
+That’s ‘quik’ without the c.
+That’s q-u-i-k home mortgages…” Sure, the company might have a great product, great website, great prices, and great customer service.
+But now they’ve spent one-third of a 15-second spot repeating and spelling out their name in hopes that you’ll remember it hours later at your computer.
 A good brandable domain name should be clear and simple, helping audiences hear or see it right the first time and recall it when they need it.
-This is especially important for new companies starting with little to no familiarity or brand equity amongst its target audience as the potential for enhanced recall makes for a much more efficient and cost-effective marketing strategy.
+This is especially important for new companies starting with little to no familiarity or brand equity amongst its target audience.
+The potential for enhanced recall makes for a much more efficient and cost-effective marketing strategy.

 3. They Help You Stand Out

-4. They Will Create a Clarity, Focus, and Direction
+4. They Will Create a Clarity, Focus & Direction

-Just like with branding in and of itself, a brandable domain name can allows your company to assume an identity and all of the clarity and focus that comes with it.
-In the early stages of a company, this identity can be extremely refreshing and liberating, as it allows the organization to coalesce around this new name and imagery.
-Knowing who you are helps the organization run more smoothly as it can provide a point of reference and guidance for day-to-day operations and decision-making.
-Once you’ve acquired your domain name and any logo and color scheme that may come with it, you are free to move on to other pressing tasks.
+Just like with branding, a brandable domain name allows your company to assume an identity and all of the clarity and focus that comes with it.
+In the early stages of a company, this identity can be extremely refreshing and liberating.
+It allows the organization to coalesce around this new name and imagery.
+Knowing who you are helps the organization run smoothly, as it provides a point of reference and guidance for day-to-day operations and decision-making.
+Once you’ve acquired your domain name and any logo and color scheme that may come with it, you’re free to move on to other pressing tasks.
 Because your brand will be seen on all of your promotional materials, business cards, stationary, and email correspondences, choose a brandable domain and logo early-on to quickly establish brand presence.

 5. It Will Help You Avoid Legal Issues